1. Writing a Personal Statement for a CV (Examples)

 • Vigorous

-Best power verbs to link your CV personal statement
+Best power verb examples to link your CV personal statement

 So, how do we say ‘worked on’ or ‘did’ in an actually impressive manner?
 Using action words.
-That's how!
+See the examples below:

 • Accelerated